 - It still relies heavily on self-reported, annual surveys to collect information, which is inadequate for supply chain security and continuity.

-Operational Resilience is the New Standard
+In Place of the SCRM or TPRM Market, Operational Resilience is the New Standard

 To achieve Operational Resilience and business continuity, organizations require tools that can: